Nata (raga)

 Nata (nāṭa), also known as Nattai, is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is a janya rāgam (derived scale) from the 36th melakarta scale Chalanata.
 It is a janya scale, as it does not have all the seven swaras (musical notes) in the descending scale.
 It is an auspicious raga, which is mostly sung in the early part of the concert.

 There is a raaga named Nata in Hindusthani music as well, and another raaga named Shuddha Nat.
-But they are sung rarely, and have no association with the Nattai of Carnatic Music.
-The closest comparable raga to be the Hindustani equivalent of Carnatic Nattai, is the Raga "Jog", which is believed to be a derivative of the Kafi Thaat.
+Raag Nat is the Hindustani equivalent of Nattai Raga.